PySimpleGUI/PySimpleGUI/docs/cookbook.md

 The `event` is what caused the read to return.
 It could be a button press, some text clicked, a list item chosen, etc, or `WIN_CLOSED` if the user closes the window using the X.

 The `values` is a dictionary of values of all the input-style elements.
 Dictionaries use keys to define entries.
-If your elements do not specificy a key, one is provided for you.
+If your elements do not specify a key, one is provided for you.
 These auto-numbered keys are ints starting at zero.

 This design pattern does not specify a `key` for the `InputText` element, so its key will be auto-numbered and is zero in this case.
-Thus the design pattern can get the value of whatever was input by referencing `values[0]`
+Thus, the design pattern can get the value of whatever was input by referencing `values[0]`

 ```python
 import PySimpleGUI as sg